rokwire/rokwire-community/Public Events/guide-public-work-events.md

 __Sprints__ are focused work sessions where time is devoted to a tightly-defined set of tasks.
 Sprints usually follow-up on a Hackthon in that issues created during a Hackathon are addressed during the Sprint.
 Sprints can also be used to resolve a set of outstanding issues in a short, focused burst of attention.

+__Lecture Series__ are invited speakers from a variety of backgrounds who provide an hour's worth of topical presentation and discussion to the broader community.

+__Forum Series__ are invited speakers on a focused topic who provide an hour's worth of topical presentation and discussion to the broader community.

 &nbsp;
 &nbsp;